solana-labs/solana/docs/src/wallet-guide/hardware-wallets/ledger.md

 This confirms your Ledger device is connected properly and in the correct state to interact with the Solana CLI.
 The command returns your Ledger's unique _wallet ID_.
-When you have multiple Nano S or X devices connected to the same computer, you can use your wallet ID to specify which Ledger hardware wallet you want to use.
+When you have multiple Nano devices connected to the same computer, you can use your wallet ID to specify which Ledger hardware wallet you want to use.
 If you only plan to use a single Nano on your computer at a time, you don't need to include the wallet ID.
 For information on